If you follow any fitness content, you've probably heard the name Christian Guzman before.

 Over time, he created fitness apparel and opened his first, small warehouse gym in Texas.

-At the time this was a big business move and allowed him to begin turning the attention he was getting from content into a functioning, sustainable business.
+At the time this was a big business move and let him start turning the attention he was getting from content into a functioning, sustainable business.

 For the next several years, he continued to vlog, expanded his business through partnerships and bigger gyms, and eventually launched the Summer Shredding Challenge, a hit amongst his following.